 Carrie La Voy, lecturer, joined the KU School of Education faculty full-time in the fall of 2010.
 Previously she worked as an adjunct faculty member at The University of Kansas, Johnson County Community College, Ottawa University, and Haskell Indian Nations... more

 Paul Markham completed his doctorate at The Ohio State University in 1984.

 He had taught foreign languages and ESL prior to that time in Idaho and Utah.

 Dr. Markham came to the University of Kansas in 1990.
 Since that time, the program course offerings and the number of ESOL... more

 Lizette Peter, associate professor, joined the Department of Curriculum and Teaching at KU in the fall of 2005.
 Peter earned a BA in French with secondary teaching certification from the University of Montana, an MA in anthropology from the University of Kansas, and a PhD in Curriculum and... more

-Dr. Kelli Thomas is Associate Professor of Mathematics Education at the University of Kansas, Department of Curriculum and Teaching.
-Dr. Thomas’ professional work has focused on mathematics and science teaching, learning, and assessment in schools for more than 20 years.
-Prior to joining the... more
+Dr. Kelli Thomas is Associate Dean for Teacher Education and Undergraduate programs in the School of Education at the University of Kansas and Associate Professor of Mathematics Education in the Department of Curriculum and Teaching.
+Dr. Thomas’s professional work has focused on mathematics and... more